dennislee22/dennislee22.github.io/docs/cml/noisyneighbour.md

     ![](../../assets/images/cml/nn4.png)

-8. You may also install `bpytop` module to monitor the CPU utilization dashboard.
+8. You may also install `bpytop` Python module to monitor the CPU utilization dashboard.

     ![](../../assets/images/cml/nn5.png)